 It more than does the job it set out to achieve, and, likely to loom large in end of year awards, fully warrants a place in any traditional folk fan’s collection.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the From Here: English Folk Field Recordings link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the From Here: English Folk Field Recordings link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 Last year Fay Hield took her Hurricane Party on tour to promote her new album, Old Adam.
 They are on the road again soon so I had to ask if there was anything particularly significant about this tour.

 “I’m hoping to bring my banjo along, actually.”
 I had to ask!
 “You’re the first person I’ve mentioned this to; not even the band yet.
 I’m hoping to do one solo, just me and the banjo and I’ll be bringing some older material back.
 There will be lots of Old Adam but lots of other things as well.”